rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 **Important:** Save the `token` value - this is all you need for setup!

+**Note:** When a router is created, SpotFi automatically generates two unique secrets:
+- **UAM Secret**: For portal CHAP authentication (challenge transformation)
+- **RADIUS Secret**: For RADIUS server communication (authentication/accounting)

+These secrets are stored securely in the database and used automatically - you don't need to manage them manually.

 ---

 ### Step 2: Install SpotFi Bridge on Router